BrisClimate/Isentropic-mixing-PLD/README.md

 The gradient of tracer is calculated in [mars_analysis/add_gradStracer.py](https://github.com/emilyrball/PLD-analysis/blob/main/mars_analysis/add_gradStracer.py) (either on pressure or theta levels)

-Effective diffusivity is then calculated in [mars_analysis/calculate_keff.py](https://github.com/emilyrball/PLD-analysis/blob/main/mars_analysis/calculate_keff.py) (either on pressure or theta levels)
+Effective diffusivity is then calculated in [mars_analysis/calculate_keff.py](https://github.com/emilyrball/PLD-analysis/blob/main/mars_analysis/calculate_keff.py) (either on pressure or theta levels; this should be run in keff environment using [keff.yml](https://github.com/emilyrball/PLD-analysis/blob/main/keff.yml))

 This is then saved all in one place using the script [mars_analysis/concat_eps_gamma.py](https://github.com/emilyrball/PLD-analysis/blob/main/mars_analysis/concat_eps_gamma.py)